ShamariFeaster/scut/README.md

   'pathalias' is a alias given to a path.
   '-l' option will list available path aliases
   '-o' will open the pathalias in explorer
-  '-r' will remove an alias from database
+  '-d' will remove an alias from database
   '-a' will add 'pathToAlias' to the database
 ```